 History: A progressive university.
-Created two centuries ago as the London Mechanics Institution to extend higher education to the working people of London in 1823.
-Became the Birkbeck Literary and Scientific Institution and then Birkbeck College in 1907, and has been a member College of the University of London since 1920.
-It’s a research-intensive institution and London’s only specialist provider of evening-taught higher education.
+Created two centuries ago as the London Mechanics Institution to extend higher education to the working people of London.
+Became Birkbeck College in 1907, and has been a member College of the University of London since 1920.
+It’s a research-intensive institution and London’s only specialist provider of evening higher education.

 Ambience: Studious.
 Strong academic and research reputation, with highly motivated and focused students who are there to work, achieve and get head in their careers.
-Main building is a 50s redbrick block which has undergone a £18.5m campus consolidation project, resulting in a 45 per cent increase in teaching and research accommodation, and a five-floor library.
+Main building is a 50s redbrick block which has undergone a £18.5m campus redevelopment, resulting in new lecture theatres, lab and research accommodation, and a five-floor library.

 Who's the boss?
-Genetics professor David Latchman, who is also professor of human genetics at UCL.
+Professor David Latchman CBE, who is also professor of human genetics at UCL.
 He gained his BA, MA and PhD from Queen's College Cambridge.

 Prospectus: 020 7631 6316 or order one online here.